lando/lando/docs/config/tomcat.md

     type: tomcat:7.0.91
 ```

-But make sure you use one of the available [patch tags](https://hub.docker.com/r/library/tomcat/tags/) for the underlying image we are using.
+But make sure you use one of the available [patch tags](https://hub.docker.com/r/library/tomcat/tags/) for our underlying image.

 ## Configuration

 Here are the configuration options, set to the default values, for this service.
 If you are unsure about where this goes or what this means, we *highly recommend* scanning the [services documentation](./../config/services.md) to get a good handle on how the magicks work.

-Also note that the options are in addition to the [build steps](./../config/services.md#build-steps) and [overrides](./../config/services.md#overrides) that are available to every service as shown below:
+Also note that options, in addition to the [build steps](./../config/services.md#build-steps) and [overrides](./../config/services.md#overrides) that are available to every service, are shown below:

 ```yaml
 services: